openTdataCH/netexRealisationGuideSwitzerland/mgmt/HOWTO.md

   > **TODO** Must be revisited and updated.
   ```
 - Things to do are always marked with **TODO** in templates and docs
-- We don' use numberings in docs
+- We don't use numberings in docs
-- Glossary references are used at the top with a *→ into the annex with a # if possible.
+- Glossary references are used at the top of an element section with a *→ into the annex with a # if possible.
    - Example:`*→ [Glossary definition](A4_annex_glossary.md#timetableframe)*` Result: *→ [Glossary definition](A4_annex_glossary.md#timetableframe)*
-- Elements from NeTEx are shown as code (except in the headings).
+- Element names from NeTEx are shown as `code` (except in the headings).
 Plurals are done like this `ServiceJourney`s.
+- A table of contents at the top of each file lists the elements used.

 ### Headings
-The TimetableFrame doc shows the structure.
-There is one for Frames and one for elements.
+There is a defined structure to describe elements and frames (examples in [TimetableFrame doc](https://github.com/openTdataCH/netexRealisationGuideSwitzerland/blob/main/docs/09_timetable.md)).
+There is a structure for frames and one for elements.

  Frames
 - Purpose